-I am an out-of-network provider.
+Richmond Cognitive Behavioral Treatment Center, LLC is an out-of-network provider.
 You may choose to file for out-of-network reimbursement from your insurance company.
 The insurance company may pay for services or a percentage of services.
-I will cooperate with the insurance company in this process by writing any clinical reports they require but you will be responsible for finding out what is required.
+We will cooperate with the insurance company in this process by writing any clinical reports they require but you will be responsible for finding out what is required.
 You may choose not to use insurance and instead pay for services “out of pocket”.
 Clients who do this have an additional level of confidentiality and control over their own treatment because treatment decisions are made between the provider and the client without input from an insurance company.

 Payment is due in full at the beginning of each session.

-- Check or Cash is preferred but I accept all major credit cards for payment.
+- Check or Cash is preferred, but all major credit cards are accepted for payment.

-- I also accept Health Savings Account (HSA) or Flexible Spending Account (FSA) cards with the Visa or MasterCard logo.
+- Health Savings Account (HSA) or Flexible Spending Account (FSA) cards.

 Fees for Sessions